 The exact procedure of your dental bridge may vary depending on the condition of your teeth and gums, and the type of bridge you get.

-Typically however, your dentist will start by doing an examination and x-ray, and treat any gum disease or tooth decay prior to starting.
-It is important that the site and two abutment teeth are in good condition to support the bridge.
+Typically, however, your dentist will start by doing an examination and x-ray and treat any gum disease or tooth decay before starting.
+The site and two abutment teeth must be in good condition to support the bridge.

 Next, your dentist will prepare the abutment teeth.
 The dentist will remove a thin layer of enamel from each one to make space for the crowns, then make impressions of those teeth to send away to a lab.
 This lab will create custom-made crowns and a false tooth for your smile.